Professional Development Schools

 - tuition stipend from the school system during the internship

-Marymount PDS students intern in the following Fairfax County Public Schools:
+Marymount PDS partner with the following Fairfax County Public Schools:

 - Aldrin Elementary School